formstardev/free-scout/README.md

 </div>

 **FreeScout** is the super lightweight free open source help desk and shared inbox written in PHP7 (Laravel 5.5 framework) – self hosted clone of HelpScout.
-Now you can enjoy [free Zendesk & Help Scout](https://freescout.net) without giving up privacy or locking yourself into a service you don't control.
+Now you can enjoy [free Zendesk & Help Scout](https://freescout.net) without giving up privacy or locking you into a service you don't control.

 FreeScout has been developed from scratch and is not using any copyrighted Help Scout materials to comply with GitHub's [DMCA Policy](https://help.github.com/articles/dmca-takedown-policy/) (trademark, logos, icons, CSS, JS, HTML files are copyrighted; idea, look and feel cannot be copyrighted).